A miscellany of twelve short pieces for piano soloforces: Piano

 © Francis Pott, 2020

 ‘…Pott’s piano music communicates warmth, beauty, sophistication and heartfelt expression.
-It falls easily and memorably both on the ear and (presumably) on Jeremy Filsell’s expertly caressing fingers. …The myriad attractions of Pott’s palpable musical gifts belie the modest and sometimes self-deprecating persona he depicts in his extensive booklet notes.’
+It falls easily and memorably both on the ear and (presumably) on Jeremy Filsell’s expertly caressing fingers.
+Take Venezia, for example.
+The ambling passagework gently grooves in cruise control, offset, however, by unexpected harmonic twists or ornaments. …The myriad attractions of Pott’s palpable musical gifts belie the modest and sometimes self-deprecating persona he depicts in his extensive booklet notes.’

 Jed Distler, Gramophone, November 2019